vincenzo-palmacci/PISA-MP/README.md

 ## Acknowledgments

 This project was developed in collaboration with the COMP3D group at the University of Vienna.
 Special thanks to the team for their invaluable support and contributions.

+The authors gratefully acknowledge the support from the European Commission's Horizon 2020 Framework Programme (AIDD; grant no. 956832).